A CONVERSATION WITH SIGNE WHITSON

-GRAPEVINE: I love the idea of making compassion and kindness family values.
+GV: I love the idea of making compassion and kindness family values.
 You write that ‘the little things are truly the big things’ in making a difference in kids’ lives – is this one of those ‘little things’ you’re talking about?

 SIGNE: When I first began talking about ‘the little things’ it’s because I was seeing so many adults – parents, teachers, counsellors – who were overwhelmed with learning how to confront bullying and how to keep kids safe.
 Many of these adults were worried that they couldn’t do anything about the problem because it was just too complicated.
 But it turns out that it’s not big things – laws or school-wide anti-bullying campaigns – that change people, but rather people change people.

 I remember a nine-year-old girl running up to me on the second day of school, all joyful and excited, and announcing, “My teacher really likes me this year!”
 I said, “That’s great!
 How can you tell?” and she told me, “Well, last year my teacher would just sit at her desk all morning, and she would only talk to the kids if she was yelling at us.
 And this year, my teacher stands at the door, and she knows my name already and she smiles and shakes my hand!”

 All the teacher was doing was taking maybe five minutes out of her day; but by looking her students in the eye, calling them by name, and making them feel welcome in her classroom every morning, she was creating an environment where these kids felt safe.
 If something bad was happening to them, they’d trust her enough to tell her.
 Likewise, kids in the class would never think about being unkind, because they’d never want to disappoint this teacher.

-GRAPEVINE: So even something as simple as that – creating an environment of encouragement and connection in the classroom – can help prevent bullying?
+GV: So even something as simple as that – creating an environment of encouragement and connection in the classroom – can help prevent bullying?

-SIGNE: If you have a conversation with a child who has been the victim of bullying – or with an adult who was bullied 20, 40 years ago – when you hear the emotion in their voice, there’s no way you can come away from that thinking, ‘it’s no big deal.’
+SIGNE: If you have a conversation with a child who has been the victim of bullying – or with an adult who was bullied 20, 40 years ago – when you hear the emotion in their voice, there’s no way you can come away from that thinking, ‘It’s no big deal.’
 People carry the scars from bullying for a long, long time – its effects often last a lifetime.
 There’s all kinds of medical evidence to show that people who were chronically bullied in childhood tend to develop more anxiety, more depression, and more risky behaviour (such as resorting to alcohol and drugs to deal with their emotions).

 ‘Sticks and stones’ may be a playground mantra, but the fact is that words can and do wound very deeply.
 The physical pain you can deal with, but ongoing humiliation and harassment – they really hurt.